jihlein/AQ32Plus/readme.md

 5)SD Card Read/Write
 6)AGL Sensor
 7)Optical Flow velocity/position aiding
-8)Re work uart definitions to match production AQ32 schematic 9)Futaba SBUS
+8)Futaba SBUS
-10)Support more than 8 RX channels
+9)Support more than 8 RX channels
-11)OSD
+10)OSD
-12)Second Spektrum Satellite
+11)Second Spektrum Satellite
-13)PID autotuning
+12)PID autotuning

 There's a lot of stuff I could on here with, but enough typing for now.
 I tried to keep the code as readable as possible.
 I'm sure there is a lot of room for improvement.

-As of this writting I've done hovering tests in my backyard, and Mikro has also flown it (harder than I have I hope).
+As of this writing I've done hovering tests in my backyard.
 I think it's the best handling code I flown in my limited testing.
 Some of the guys I conferred with, who are far better pilots than I am, have been able to fly circles around themselves without seeing the leans problem.

 My test configuration is the AeroQuad Typhoon frame, with the same motors and ESC supplied in the ARF kit.
-I have flashed the HobbyWing ESCs with Revision 7 of the BLHeli multirotor code.
+I have flashed the HobbyWing ESCs with Revision 9 of the BLHeli multirotor code.
 I'm using a Spektrum satellite for the RX, and will install the xBee telem radio shortly.

 This a major work in progress, looking at what I feel are the best parts of many of the